WarpSector/AWS-Self-Enablement/Cloud-Practitioner/Domain-3-Technology/3B-Amazon-EC2.md

 ## Amazon Elastic Compute Cloud (EC2)

 ### EC2 Overview and Basics
-   * **Compute is the engine of the Cloud.** This is where all the compute processing (CPU) of your Cloud applications and web services happen.
+  * #### Compute is the engine of the Cloud.
+    * This is where all the compute processing (CPU) of your Cloud applications and web services happen.
     * Amazon Elastic Compute Cloud (EC2) is an AWS service that lets you easily use compute resources in the Cloud.
     * You run virtual instances/machines in the Cloud when you use Amazon EC2.
     * Amazon EC2 instances can run Linux, Windows, or MacOS.
+    * **You only pay for what you use.**
+  * #### Elasticity
     * The instances are **elastic** allowing you to provision additional servers when needed and terminate unused or underutilized servers when you no longer need them.
       * **NOTE:** Scaling is NOT automatic by default.
 You will need to set the rules in the AWS Management Console and configure the Auto-Scaling Groups (ASGs) to scale your EC2 instances when necessary.
     * The ASGs will scale **horizontally** since this is not disruptive.
     * Vertical scaling is available to perform manually, but it's disruptive (requires you to stop/start the instance) and defeats the purpose of the Cloud's elasticity (horizontal scaling and distributing the workload).
+  * #### Instance Types
     * You can select different instance types with varying combinations of CPU, memory, storage, networking, and OS:
       * Family/Generation: Examples: Main/General Purpose (M), Compute Intensive (C), Graphics Intensive (G), Data (D), RAM (R), Cheap (T), Fast (F), High Memory (U), High Compute + Memory (Z), High Disk Throughput (H), etc.
       * Volume/Size: Nano, Micro, Small, Medium, Large, X-Large, 2X-Large - just remember the next size is double the previous size.
-   * You pay only for what you use.
+  * #### Shared Responsibility
     * AWS manages the physical underlying infrastructure (host) and the virtualization layer (hypervisor), while the users manage their VMs and resources in the Cloud.
     * EC2 is IaaS: AWS manages the underlying hardware and you manage everything else from the OS (platform) and up.
     * EC2 instances "sit" inside the public or private subnet within the AZ, which "sits" within the (regional) VPC.

 ### Virtualization
    * EC2 works via virtualization technology.